 Another LMS for corporate purposes is Bridge.
 This LMS focuses on upskilling your employees in the easiest way possible.

 It features a native authoring tool that can get courses up and running in minutes.
 Learner engagement is also amplified by its unique offering of video role-playing.
 Learner assessment also has its uniqueness, including the ability to track how much your learners procrastinate.

 Thinkific is another LMS useful in the corporate context.
 It’s also useful for individual educational entrepreneurs who want to sell their courses easily.

 It also features easy authoring with the ability to drag and drop your preexisting documents into new lessons without needing to code anything.
 There are also numerous content types including video, surveys, and the ability to add Adobe Captivate or Articulate Storyline modules.
 Unique learner tracking also allows your trainees to set their own goals.

-Course authoring is aided by professional services that are available and its course creation suite.
+Course authoring is aided by professional services that are available and its online course creation software and course management tools.
 Lessons can use multiple engaging elements including gamification.
 In terms of learner monitoring, you can use KPI dashboards that let you see how effective your lessons are.

 Schoox is another LMS corporate users like.
 It aims to develop your employees from new hires to upper management.

 In Schoox, authoring is divided into modules that allow you to add them into different courses.
 Content can be curated from various sources.
 It also allows learners to go along their own learning paths to meet their own goals at your company.

 HealthStream is a corporate LMS, but is targeted to healthcare companies.
 It comes with many courses to help companies in this industry, including compliance and common medical training.